Navigation and Interface

 After opening a Source, users are presented with multiple tabs for configuration and monitoring of the source.

-The Source interface controls loading data from external systems into DataForge, assesses quality via Validation Rules, and transforms data using Relations and Enrichment Rules.
-Additionally, it contains the Inputs tab to track the progress of individual file processing and enable the restart of any failed or misconfigured processing tasks.
+The Source page controls loading data from external systems into DataForge, assesses quality via Validation Rules, and transforms data using Relations and Enrichment Rules.
+Each source contains an Inputs tab to track the progress of Alloy data refinement and enable the restart of any failed or misconfigured refinement tasks.
 Lastly, it contains a Data View link to view and query the data for this Source stored within the Data Hub.

-When thinking of the logical data flow, consider the Sources interface as the manager from raw data ingestion to output.
+When thinking of the Alloy refinement process, consider the Sources page as the manager from raw data ingestion to output.

 For more information regarding Sources, refer to the User Manual's Sources documentation.

-The Processing interface shows the progress and outcome of all execution tasks through the platform, including sub-processes.
-Processing can be viewed environment-wide by using the navigation menu, or for a specific source or output by opening the Process tab within the source or output.
-In the environment-wide Processing interface, users are given tabs for viewing the Ingestion Queue, Workflow Queue, and active and past Job Runs.
+The Processes page shows the progress and outcome of all Alloy refinement through the platform.
+Processes can be viewed by project or across the whole workspace by using the navigation menu Processing page, or for a specific source or output by opening the Process tab within the source or output.
+In the Processes page, users are given tabs for viewing the Ingestion Queue, Workflow Queue, and active and past Job Runs.

 For more information regarding Processing, refer to the User Manual's Processing documentation.